Skip to main content

 Software Bill of Materials (SBOM)

 Get up to speed with Software Bill of Materials (SBOMs) and how to use them in your build pipeline.
-Sonatype SBOM Manager and Lifecycle solutions support both the CycloneDX and SDPX formats.
+Sonatype SBOM Manager supports both the CycloneDX and SDPX formats.

 Here at Sonatype, automating the identity and management of open-source risk is our key focus.
 We were early adopters of the SBOM standard with several key features: